bitfinexcom/smidgen/README.md

 The default provider is `http://iota.bitfinex.com:80`.
 You can change it by passing `--provider http://example.com` as argument.

+**Important:** Right now smidgen is not doing the POW itself and depends on a full node as a provider for transfers.
+You can specify a full node with `--provider`.

 #### generate-seed [--json]

 Returns a seed for the IOTA wallet.
 If `json` is true, it prints JSON.